 Garcia worked for many years with his mentor internationally acclaimed playwright and director Maria Irene Fornes.
 He has the unique and distinct honor of being a member of the original writers in Fornes' playwright residency program at INTAR in NYC.
 He worked with Fornes as both a writer and actor.
 He has been directed by her in her plays in New York, Los Angeles and Siena, Italy at the Dionysia World Festival.
 Notably, Fornes also directed Garcia's play, Dogs, at West Coast Ensemble Theater in Los Angeles.
-Garcia is one of two living playwrights whose work Fornes chose to direct.
+Garcia is one of five living playwrights whose work Fornes chose to direct; all writers whose works were created in residency under the direction of Fornes (Cherríe Moraga, Ana María Simo, Manuel Pereiras Garcia, and Caridad Svich).

 He has appeared in over 30 off-Broadway and regional theatre works and hosted the Emmy nominated NBC Special, Another American, followed by television work in Los Angeles, where he guest starred in episodic television, including his favorite, Star Trek the Next Generation, and was a regular on the daytime drama serial Santa Barbara.